Back to Blog

 Practice Financial Questions

-Officers ask about finances for two reasons.
-First, the obvious one: can you actually afford this?
-Second, the sneaky one: your financial ties reveal whether you'll come back home or try to stay in the US.
+Two reasons.
+The obvious one: can you actually afford this?
+US education costs $50,920–$65,470 per year in 2025–26 — that's ₹47–60 lakhs at current rates.
+The sneaky one: your financial ties reveal whether you'll come back home or try to stay.

 Sufficiency